bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 - Executor VM - 1 CPUs, 200MB memory

-On virtual machine, Mesos is launched with all the required services on Docker in swarm mode via Docker stack deployment.
+On the virtual machine, Mesos is launched with all the required services on Docker in swarm mode via Docker stack deployment.

 Host - 0.0.0.0

-List of ports to geo access to the services:
+List of ports to get access to the services:

 - 8080 - Marathon